mrvoh/HA-CapsNet/README.md

 Then, ```main.py``` should be adjusted to include the newly created parser as an option next to the current options.
 ## Training/evaluating
 ### Parameters
+TODO: explain parameters in hcapsnet and ulmfit section also influence training.
 ```
 [Training]
 do_train = true                     # Whether to train the model